-The following Table 1 provides more detailed information regarding strategic issues, immediate needs, prevention/containment actions, and management/treatment actions.
+The following table (Table 1) provides more detailed information regarding strategic issues, immediate needs, prevention/containment actions, and management/treatment actions.
 This table is by no means the complete authority on strategic responses to this disease but contains considerations useful at management levels.
-More specific information on these topics that is relevant to local level implementers and functional groups is in Appendix A and Appendix B as Best Management Practices.
+More specific information on these topics that is relevant to local level implementers and functional groups is in A and Appendix B as Best Management Practices.

 Table 1.
-Recommended management level issue points for COVID-19 wildfire response including basic strategies, immediate needs, avoidance/containment action considerations, and management/treatment action considerations.
+Recommended management level issue points for COVID-19 wildfire response including basic strategies, immediate needs, avoidance/containment action considerations, and management/ treatment action considerations.

-Strategies Immediate Needs Pre vention/Containment Ma anagement/Treatment Develop lo ong-term • Definition of new • Close operating base to • Determination of planning to o mitigate protocols/standards for the public and all non- protocols for sending and respon nd to COVID- personal hygiene. essential personnel. exposed individual 19 spread to prevent • Definition of processes • Provide recommended home or to medical the loss of wildland fire for equipment social distancing facilities. response o capability, disinfection. guidelines. • Determination of exposure of of wildland • Acquisition of necessary • Practice enhanced quarantine protocols in fire resour ces to the equipment and/or personal hygiene. conjunction with local, disease, ar nd potential support to disinfect • Screen all personnel county, and State contamina ation of initial equipment. when entering base officials. attack reso ources by • Obtain additional area, before starting • Determine quarantine exposed in ndividuals. handwashing stations as work - check oversight Ensure that at all needed. temperature, check for responsibility. personnel are cared for • Contingency planning if overall feeling, check • Determination of in the safe st possible not covered by existing for coughing, and other protocols to determine manner ar nd subjected COOP's, symptoms. when individuals are to prevent tion, Designation of 1st, • Configure and set up available to return to containme ent, 2 nd and 3 rd alternate testing capability for active duty. manageme ent, and bases. firefighters at local unit • Provide incident treatment as needed.
-Designation of 1st, or local health laundry unit if Incorporat te social 2 nd , and 3 rd facilities, when it available, if not use distancing standards alternate staffing becomes available. commercial services. into day-to o-day units. • Prioritize firefighters operations s. • Obtain Level B or Splash for testing and Maintain f unctioning Protective Suits for use vaccination. wildland fi ire response in disinfecting • Isolate firefighters as operations s from bases equipment as needed. much as possible. with regula ar crews. • Determination of • Disinfect equipment on Identify av vailable availability and a regular basis. commercia al laundry acquisition of disease • PPE laundry - clean on businesses s for testing kits. a regular basis. disinfectin g/cleaning of • Determination of proper • Develop a plan for Personal P Protective responsibility for testing prioritizing fires for Equipment t (PPE) and exposed personnel. response, especially if clothing. • Determination of COVID-19 spread is process and appropriate high and fire season products to use for activity is high. cleaning/disinfection of • Plan for shifts in equipment with special wildfire response reference to hand tools, strategy, ranging from vehicles, aircraft, highly prioritized IA to computers, radios, limiting numbers to pumps and chain saws, reducing overall etc. firefighter exposure by • Determination of prioritizing responses. protocols for isolation and removal from active duty and locations.
+Strategies Immediate Needs Prevention/Containment Management/Treatment Develop long-term Definition of new Close operating base to Determination of planning to mitigate protocols/standards for the public and all non- protocols for sending and respond to COVID- personal hygiene. essential personnel. exposed individual 19 spread to prevent Definition of processes Provide recommended home or to medical the loss of wildland fire for equipment social distancing facilities. response capability, disinfection. guidelines.
+Determination of exposure of wildland Acquisition of necessary Practice enhanced quarantine protocols in fire resources to the equipment and/or personal hygiene. conjunction with local, disease, and potential support to disinfect Screen all personnel county, and State contamination of initial equipment. when entering base officials. attack resources by Obtain additional area, before starting Determine quarantine exposed individuals. handwashing stations as work - check oversight Ensure that all needed. temperature, check for responsibility. personnel are cared for Contingency planning if overall feeling, check Determination of in the safest possible not covered by existing for coughing, and other protocols to determine manner and subjected COOP's, symptoms. when individuals are to prevention, Designation of 1st, Configure and set up available to return to containment, 2 nd and 3 rd alternate testing capability for active duty. management, and bases. firefighters at local unit Provide incident treatment as needed.
+Designation of 1st, or local health laundry unit if Incorporate social 2 nd , and 3 rd facilities, when it available, if not use distancing standards alternate staffing becomes available. commercial services. into day-to-day units.
+Prioritize firefighters operations.
+Obtain Level B or Splash for testing and Maintain functioning Protective Suits for use vaccination. wildland fire response in disinfecting Isolate firefighters as operations from bases equipment as needed. much as possible. with regular crews.
+Determination of Disinfect equipment on Identify available availability and a regular basis. commercial laundry acquisition of disease Launder PPE on a businesses for testing kits. regular basis. disinfecting/cleaning of Determination of proper Develop a plan for Personal Protective responsibility for testing prioritizing fires for Equipment (PPE) and exposed personnel. response, especially if clothing.
+Determination of COVID-19 spread is process and appropriate high and fire season products to use for activity is high. cleaning/disinfection of Plan for shifts in equipment with special wildfire response reference to hand tools, strategy, ranging from vehicles, aircraft, highly prioritized IA to computers, radios, reducing overall pumps and chain saws, firefighter exposure by etc. prioritizing responses.
+Determination of protocols for isolation and removal from active duty and locations.